Am I the Drama?: Background and development

-Following the release of Invasion of Privacy in 2018, Cardi B partly took time off to focus on motherhood and ventured into other forms of entertainment, including television and fashion.
-Starting with "Money" six months after the album, she released several standalone singles and collaborations over the following seven years.
+Following the release of her debut album Invasion of Privacy (2018), Cardi B released several stand-alone singles, and ventured into other forms of entertainment, including television and fashion.
 Apart from single releases, the rapper occasionally previewed snippets of other tracks on her social media.
-Cardi B released the Billboard Hot 100 number-one singles "WAP" featuring Megan Thee Stallion on August 7, 2020, and "Up" on February 5, 2021.
-The rapper revealed that the album would shortly follow; however, the project was delayed multiple times, citing perfectionism and pressure to live up to expectations.
+During this period, Cardi B achieved two number one singles on the US Billboard Hot 100 – "WAP" (2020) (featuring Megan Thee Stallion), and "Up" (2021).
+The rapper revealed that her second studio album would shortly follow; however, the project was delayed multiple times, citing perfectionism and pressure to live up to expectations.

-Arriving over seven years after its predecessor, the project was recorded over a six-year period and features collaborations with artists she has worked with before as well as new collaborators.
-After sharing a teaser related to an announcement on June 22, 2025, the rapper officially revealed the album artwork and the release date the next day via social media.
-Am I the Drama? features twenty-three tracks, including "WAP", "Up" and the lead single, "Outside".
-The inclusion of "WAP" and "Up" made the album tie with her own Invasion of Privacy as the female rap album with the most number-one songs in Hot 100 history (two each), but also drew some criticism, to which Cardi B responded by tweeting that the songs were among her biggest hits and "deserve a home," even though they were released during the album's creative process.
+Arriving over seven years after its predecessor, Am I the Drama? was recorded over a six-year period and features collaborations with artists she has worked with before as well as new collaborators.
+The inclusion of "WAP" and "Up" on the album's track list initially drew some criticism, with accusations that including the songs was a ploy to boost streaming numbers.
+Cardi B later clarified in a tweet in June 2025 that the songs were among her biggest hits and "deserve a home," as they were released during the album's creative process.

+Cardi B was inspired to name the album Am I the Drama? after the amount of "real-life drama" she had been experiencing.
+She also drew inspiration from a meme in the online Drag Race community, specifically a quote from Scarlet Envy said during "Meet the Queens" segment of RuPaul's Drag Race All Stars.